horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 <br/><br/>

 ><h3>Difference between Git and GitHub:</h3>
-* Git is a local change tracking mechanism whereas GitHub is a cloud storage & collaboration
+* Git is a local change tracking mechanism whereas GitHub is a cloud storage & allows collaboration.
 <br/><br/>
 ><h3>Why GitHub?</h3>
 - allows real-time collaboration
-- it encourages teams to work together to build and edit their site content.
+- it encourages teams to work together to build and edit their site content
 <p>&nbsp;</p>

 # HOW DOES GITHUB WORKS?